xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/client.md

         .as(User.class);
 ```

-Here assertion error will be thrown if header or cookie was not provided or condition does not match.
+Here an assertion error will be thrown if a header or cookie was not provided or the condition does not match.

-Even if you need to obtain a header or cookie value from response, you can use assetions to verify
+Even if you need to obtain a header or cookie value from the response, you can use assertions to verify
-header/cookie presence:
+header or cookie presence:

 ```java
 Response response = rest.buildGet("/users/123")